Same-sex marriage in Vermont

-Same-sex marriage in Vermont has been legal since September 1, 2009.
-Vermont was the first state to introduce civil unions on July 1, 2000, and the first state to introduce same-sex marriage by enacting a statute without being required to do so by a court decision.
-Same-sex marriage became legal earlier as the result of court decisions, not legislation, in four states: Massachusetts, California, Connecticut, and Iowa.
+Same-sex marriage has been legal in Vermont since September 1, 2009.
+The Vermont Senate passed same-sex marriage legislation on March 23, which the House of Representatives amended and approved by a 94–52 vote on April 3, 2009.
+Governor Jim Douglas vetoed the bill as promised on April 6.
+Both the House and the Senate successfully overrode Douglas' veto the following day.
+The law went into effect on September 1, making Vermont the fourth U.S. state, after Massachusetts, Connecticut, and Iowa, to legalize same-sex marriage, and the first to introduce same-sex marriage by enacting a statute without being required to do so by a court decision.
+Polling suggests that an overwheling majority of Vermont residents support the legal recognition of same-sex marriage, with a 2024 Public Religion Research Institute poll showing that 86% of respondents supported same-sex marriage.

+Vermont was also the first U.S. state to introduce civil unions on July 1, 2000, following a ruling from the Supreme Court in Baker v.
+Vermont that the Constitution of Vermont entitles same-sex couples to "the same benefits and protections afforded by Vermont law to married opposite-sex couples".

 Background

 Either by legislation or court decisions, Vermont was a leader among U.S. jurisdictions in protecting the rights of gays and lesbians in the 1990s.
 In 1990, it was one of the first states to enact hate crime legislation that included sexual orientation.
 In 1992, it added sexual orientation to its anti-discrimination statute.
-In 1993, the Vermont Supreme Court in a unanimous ruling established second-parent adoption rights allowing someone in a same-sex relationship to adopt his or her partner's biological children.
+In 1993, the Vermont Supreme Court in a unanimous ruling established second-parent adoption rights, allowing someone in a same-sex relationship to adopt his or her partner's biological children.
 When the Vermont General Assembly reformed the state's adoption statute in 1995, it made same-sex couples eligible to adopt.

 In 1995, Pasha Rivers-McMahon appeared alone at city hall in South Burlington to apply for a marriage license for her and her partner Penny Rivers-McMahon.
 The office issued a license, but ten minutes later, after realizing that the couple were in fact a same-sex couple, called to request that the license be returned.
 The couple refused, but the city's attorney refused to allow it to be registered.